 Paramahansa Yogananda was very foresighted.
 He wanted to build his work for the long term, to ensure that it would remain true to his vision and spirit.

 IYM: How did he do that?

 BC: One thing he did was to invest a lot of his energy and guidance in the monastic order of SRF.
-Because for a spiritual organization to endure, to remain true and not constantly shift course depending on the which way the wind blows, it has to be built on a foundation of individuals who are 100 percent vowed and committed.
+Because for a spiritual organization to endure, to remain true and not constantly shift course depending on which way the wind blows, it has to be built on a foundation of individuals who are 100 percent vowed and committed.
 This doesn’t imply that monastics are necessarily superior to the many thousands of lay people who are the heart and soul of his legacy around the world.
 But he felt that in order for the vision to endure you have to have a solid core of non-negotiable principles, and that is what he built into his monastic order.

-Daya Mata and Mrinalini Mata continued that ideal during their leadership.
-I always saw that for them, even with the administrative issues and the global outreach of the work, there was nothing of higher priority than to do everything possible to kindle and nurture the flame of divine longing in the monastics, knowing that this work will live or die depending on that.
+And Daya Mata and Mrinalini Mata continued that ideal during their leadership.
+I always saw that for them, even with the large administrative issues and the global outreach of the work, there was nothing of higher priority than to do everything possible to kindle and nurture the flame of divine longing in the monastics, knowing that this work will live or die depending on that.
 Our Guru used to say that, spiritually speaking, the reason Christianity has endured all these centuries is not because of its institutionalized political power, great wealth, or material clout; but, because of a handful of individuals who were God-realized saints—St. Francis, St. Teresa, Padre Pio, to name a few.

 These were truly yogis, even though they didn’t use that word.
 So it is with SRF: Guruji said that to the degree that there are souls who have that deep, one-on-one interior relationship with the Divine, and with the Guru, his work will go on; that is what makes a living teaching.
 And the way to that consciousness is not just for those of us living in the ashram but for all who are looking for success on the spiritual path, and therefore in life.